abetlen/llama-cpp-python/docker/README.md

  - `hug_model.py` - a Python utility for interactively choosing and downloading the latest `5_1` quantized models from [huggingface.co/TheBloke]( https://huggingface.co/TheBloke)
 - `Dockerfile` - a single OpenBLAS and CuBLAS combined Dockerfile that automatically installs a previously downloaded model `model.bin`

-## Get model from Hugging Face
+## Download a Llama Model from Hugging Face
-`python3 ./hug_model.py`
+- To download a MIT licensed Llama model run: `python3 ./hug_model.py -a vihangd -s open_llama_7b_700bt_ggml`
+- To select and install a restricted license Llama model run: `python3 ./hug_model.py -a TheBloke -t llama`

-You should now have a model in the current directory and `model.bin` symlinked to it for the subsequent Docker build and copy step. e.g.
+- You should now have a model in the current directory and `model.bin` symlinked to it for the subsequent Docker build and copy step. e.g.
 ```
 docker $ ls -lh *.bin
--rw-rw-r-- 1 user user 4.8G May 23 18:30 <downloaded-model-file>.q5_1.bin
+-rw-rw-r-- 1 user user 4.8G May 23 18:30 <downloaded-model-file>q5_1.bin
-lrwxrwxrwx 1 user user   24 May 23 18:30 model.bin -> <downloaded-model-file>.q5_1.bin
+lrwxrwxrwx 1 user user   24 May 23 18:30 model.bin -> <downloaded-model-file>q5_1.bin
 ```
 **Note #1:** Make sure you have enough disk space to download the model.
 As the model is then copied into the image you will need at least
 **TWICE** as much disk space as the size of the model: